The Maggie Beer Foundation’s ‘Food for Thought’ half-day workshop, for CEOs and Managers,is coming to Melbourne on Monday 8th April 2019

 learn from food-focused aged care providers and relevant guest speakers

 take part in lively discussions, including with Maggie

 find out more about the work Maggie Beer Foundation is doing

 learn how best you can aid the decision-making in aged care homes Australia-wide

-The ‘Food for Thought’ workshop is limited to 30 participants, at a cost of just $395 inc. GST, which includes the half day workshop sessions and afternoon tea.
+The ‘Food for Thought’ workshop has a limited number of places, at a cost of just $395 inc. GST, which includes the half day workshop sessions and afternoon tea.